 If both equations do not hold true, a particular design will not have an effective current limit function which might damage the circuit during startup, over current conditions, or steady state over current and short circuit condition.
-Oftentimes a reduction of the maximum input voltage will bring a design into the safe operating area.
+Oftentimes a reduction of the maximum input voltage or a reduction of the switching frequency will bring a design into the safe operating area.